What is an EEG?

 Your healthcare provider will explain the procedure to you, and you can ask questions.
-You'll be asked to sign a consent form that gives your permission to do the procedure.
+You'll be asked to sign a consent form.
+It gives your permission to do the procedure.
 Read the form carefully and ask questions if something isn't clear.

-Wash your hair with shampoo, but don't use a conditioner the night before the test.
-Tell your provider about all prescription and over-the-counter medicines and any herbal supplements that you're taking.
+Wash your hair with shampoo.
+Don't use a conditioner the night before the test.
+Don't Tell your provider about all prescription and over-the-counter medicines and any herbal supplements that you're taking.

-Stop taking medicines that may interfere with the test if your provider has told you Don't consume any food or drinks containing caffeine for 8 to 12 hours before the Follow any directions your provider gives you about reducing your sleep the night before the test.
+Stop taking medicines that may interfere with the test if your provider has told you Don't consume any food or drinks that have caffeine for 8 to 12 hours before the test.
+Follow any directions your provider gives you about reducing your sleep the night before the test.
 Some EEG tests require that you sleep through the procedure, and some don't.
 If the EEG is to be done during sleep, adults may not be allowed to sleep more than 4 or 5 hours the night before the test.
 Children may not be allowed to sleep